-Participants attend the twice-daily webinar-based presentations then attempt the labs thereafter, again in the context of a live webinar.
-The facilitator will be available daily in the interactive webinar sessions, to take and answer questions.
-The final presentation will discuss the class project based on a tralac paper - Introducing Data Science Techniques for Trade Analysis Applications in Knime.
+Participants attend the twice-daily webinar-based presentations then attempt the labs thereafter, again in the context of a live Teams webinar.
+The facilitator will be available daily in the interactive Teams webinar sessions, to take and answer questions.
+The final presentation will discuss the class project based on a tralac paper - Introducing Data Science Techniques for Trade Analysis Applications in Knime, and will also take place in the interactive webinar environment.